Minidoracat/Project_Zomboid_Memory_Configurator/README.md

 License:
 You are welcome to share and repost, but please credit the source.

+Download Instructions:
+Please visit the [Releases](https://github.com/Minidoracat/Project_Zomboid_Memory_Configurator/releases) page and choose the language version you want to download.

 Instructions:
 Close the game first, otherwise the file cannot be modified.
 1. Run PZ_Memory_Configurator.bat directly.